Overloaded voter check-in system partly blamed for long early voting lines in Georgia

 During his news conference Wednesday, Raffensperger also attributed the long waits to social distancing protocols related to the ongoing coronavirus pandemic.

-“If you look at those lines, they look like they’re long, but everyone is spaced six feet out on center that just makes your lines look a whole lot longer,” he said.
+“If you look at those lines, they look like they’re long, but everyone is spaced six feet out on center.
+That just makes your lines look a whole lot longer,” he said.
 “It also takes longer to actually go through the process because the machines have to be cleaned down, wiped, and so it’s just a slower, more cumbersome process.”